 but the Father who sent me, he gave me a commandment,

 what I should say, and what I should speak"

 Fellowship with God is a two way conversation in the spiritual realm, as we follow Christ, bearing His yoke in the world.
+In subchapter 1.1 we enjoyed deep inner fellowship with Him as we experienced intimate methods for reading scripture.
 This subchapter describes the invisible spiritual realm in which we live, while we are in the world.

 If we could see as God sees, who would we see?
 We would see the Father, Son and Holy Spirit.
 We would also see angels, both faithful and fallen.
 These are invisible to us.
 We do not see or hear them.
 But they see us and hear us.
 They interact with us.
 Some act in love and truth.
 Others act in deceit and malice.